piotrf/FrameTrail/README.md

 1. `git clone https://github.com/OpenHypervideo/FrameTrail` or **Download ZIP** to your **server directory** (i.e. `http://example.com/DIRECTORY-NAME` or `http://localhost/DIRECTORY-NAME` if you're using XAMMP, MAMP etc. for a local setup).
 2. Open your **server directory** in your favourite browser.
-3. Follow the instructions to define a global **master password** configure your FrameTrail instance.
+3. Follow the instructions to define an administrator account and configure your FrameTrail instance.

 ### Getting Started

-#### Adding a new project
+#### Adding your first hypervideo

-1. Go to `http://example.com/DIRECTORY-NAME/projectmanager` and login with your global **master password**
+1. Click the Edit Button on the top right and login with your administrator account details.
-2. Click "Add New Project" and follow the instructions

-**Now something very important:**

-Every project has a separate user base and resource archive.
-When you create a new project, you can add and manage users for that project.
-Those users only have access to that very project.

-This means that **users always need to register per project** (including you).
-An account in one project doesn't exist in the other projects.
-Just see it as completely different installations, which you can manage through the project manager ;)

-#### Adding a new hypervideo

-1. Select your project in the **Project Manager** or go to `http://example.com/DIRECTORY-NAME/player/?project=PROJECTID`
-2. In the Overview, click "New Hypervideo" and follow the instructions
+2. In the titlebar, click "New Hypervideo" and follow the instructions

 #### Adding resources

+1. Click the Edit Button on the top right and login with your administrator account details.
-1. In the Overview, click "Manage Resources" to open the **Resource Manager**
+2. In the titlebar, click "Manage Resources" to open the **Resource Manager**
-2. Click "Add Resource" and follow the instructions
+3. Click "Add Resource" and follow the instructions
-3. When your resource has been added, you and other users can use it as basis for new Hypervideos or for Overlays & Annotations
+4. When your resource has been added, you and other users can use it as basis for new Hypervideos or for Overlays & Annotations

 -----------------